lukkas-lukkas/health-monitor/README.md

 Application to receive health data from smart devices and use AI to found anomalies.

-You can send health data of some activity by an endpoint and get some anomalies found by AI running asynchronously in another one.
+You can send health data of some activity by an endpoint and get some anomalies find by AI running asynchronously in another one.

 ## Components